SunsetFi/stationeers-api-mod/README.md

 ## Dependencies

 This mod makes use of both nuget dependencies, and takes dependencies on game files.
-For copyright reasons, the game files must be taken from your own game and cannot be redistributed,
+For copyright reasons, the game files must be taken from your own game and cannot be redistributed.

 ### Local dependencies